30x/changeagent/README.md

 # ChangeAgent

-ChangeAgent is a small distributed database that is especially well-suited for tracking changes to data and distributing them to other systems.
+ChangeAgent is a small distributed data store that is especially well-suited for tracking changes to data and distributing them to other systems.
 It has the following characteristics:

 ## Data Model

 Each record in the database is also referred to as a "change".
+Changes are kept in a sequential list.
 Each change has the following fields:

 * Index: A global sequential ordering among all changes in the system
-* Tenant ID: An optional unique identifier that groups records for a tenant
-* Collection ID: An optional identifier that groups records within a tenant
-* Key: An optional unique key that identifies a record inside a collection
+* Type: An integer that may be used to distinguish different types of records if necessary.
+Types less than zero are reserved for internal changes.
+* Tags: An optional collection of strings.
+These may be used to filter changes into different categories during consumption.
-* Data: Arbitrary JSON data
+* Data: Arbitrary JSON data.

-Using these records, the data model presents three fundamental collections.

-### Global Change List
+* Timestamp: The time that the change was made.
+(However, the canonical ordering for changes is the index.
+Changes created on different nodes may not necessarily have their timestamps in order.
+Timestamps are for informational purposes.)

+## API

 All records, upon insert, are added to the global change list.
 This puts them in a sequential order across all records in the system.
 No two records will